How to Troubleshoot Cluster Service Startup Issues in Windows Server 2003

-Authenticate the Service account.
+- Authenticate the Service account.

-Load the local copy of the cluster database.
+- Load the local copy of the cluster database.

-Use information in the local database to try to contact other nodes to begin the join procedure.
+- Use information in the local database to try to contact other nodes to begin the join procedure.
 If a node is contacted and authentication is successful, the join procedure is successful.